Why Does Macbeth Kill Banquo

 Conclusion: A Multifaceted Act of Desperation

 The murder of Banquo is not a simple act of impulsive violence.
 It's a multifaceted event driven by a complex interplay of ambition, paranoia, guilt, and supernatural influences.
 The witches' prophecy plants the seed of fear, Banquo's growing suspicion acts as the immediate trigger, and Macbeth's psychological turmoil and desire for security provide the fertile ground for this heinous act.
-The murder ultimately serves as a desperate attempt to control his destiny and silence the ever-growing weight of his conscience.
-However, it ultimately seals Macbeth's fate, accelerating his downfall and leading to his eventual demise.
+That's why the murder ultimately serves as a desperate attempt to control his destiny and silence the ever-growing weight of his conscience.
+Still, it ultimately seals Macbeth's fate, accelerating his downfall and leading to his eventual demise.
 The act reveals the destructive power of unchecked ambition and the tragic consequences of succumbing to fear and paranoia.
 It highlights the inescapable nature of consequences and the ultimate failure of attempting to control fate.
 The murder of Banquo isn't merely a plot point; it is a crucial turning point that reveals the depths of Macbeth's depravity and foreshadows his inevitable destruction.